 Hugh earned a degree in civil engineering degree from Villanova University and completed supplemental coursework at the University of Pennsylvania.
 He is a licensed professional engineer in Pennsylvania and New Jersey and a certified municipal engineer in New Jersey.
 Hugh is Past President and a member of the South Jersey Branch of the American Society of Civil Engineers (ASCE).

 Justin Duncan, PE, serves as Office Director for our Tallahassee, FL office.
-Justin has more than 8 years of experience in the field of structural engineering with expertise in the use of finite element computer design software which includes RAM Structural System (3D-modeling), SP Mats, SP Wall, STAAD Pro, Enercalc and many more.
+Justin has more than 10 years of experience as a structural engineer and his expertise includes the use of finite element computer design software including RAM Structural System (3D-modeling), SP Mats, SP Wall, STAAD Pro, Enercalc, and more.

 Justin has worked extensively on both large-scale and small-scale projects and specializes in the design of concrete buildings, steel buildings, masonry buildings, wood-framed buildings, precast concrete, post-tension slab design and composite steel framing.
 His project management skills have allowed him to manage each project from the early schematic phases all the way through the construction phase to the completion of the building.
 Justin’s close attention to detail allows him to design all of his projects very efficiently which in turn allows him to produce the most cost-effective designs available.